 - Informatics Nurse.

-Pharmacy is the science and technique of dispensing, preparing and reviewing drugs and providing additional clinical services.
+Pharmacology is the science and technique of dispensing, preparing, and reviewing drugs and providing additional clinical services.
 It is a health profession that links health sciences with pharmaceutical sciences and aims to ensure the safe, effective, and affordable use of drugs.

 The professional practice is becoming more clinically oriented as most of the drugs are now manufactured by pharmaceutical industries.
 Based on the setting, the pharmacy is classified as a community or institutional pharmacy.
 Providing direct patient care in the community of institutional pharmacies is considered clinical pharmacy.